Managing employees is expensive. But looking after your most important assets is vital.

 Challenge: Small businesses often don’t have an HR department.
 So sourcing and retaining talent is an added challenge.

-Small businesses simply don’t need an HR department.
-HR software enables owner managers, office managers, line managers etc., to smoothly handle time-off requests, absence management, timekeeping and billable hours, recruitment, onboarding, Performance Management, Continuous Professional Development and other training needs – and so on and so on.
-This gives them time to focus on productivity and ensuring their team is happy and secure.
+Opportunity: Small businesses simply don’t need an HR department.
+HR software enables owner-managers, office managers, line managers etc., to smoothly handle time-off requests, absence management, timekeeping and billable hours, recruitment, onboarding, Performance Management, Continuous Professional Development and other training needs – and so on and so on.
+This gives them time to focus on productivity and ensure their team is happy and secure.

 And yes, there are consequences if you don’t.
 But most cloud HR solutions aimed at small businesses tackle these issues effortlessly.